How to get started with Network Management

 Step 6.
 Document all of your network device configurations

-Backups are crucial; they allow for restoration to the last known working configuration in the event of hardware failure or an incorrect deployment.
+Configuration backups are crucial—they allow for visibility into the last known working configuration in the event of hardware failure or disaster.

 Step 7.
 Launch the terminal

-Auvik provides secure remote access for network device management from any location.
+Auvik provides secure remote access for network device management.

 Using Telnet or SSH-enabled devices, launch an in-browser terminal window from within Auvik.
 This terminal emulates standard network terminals.